-- The OnePlus 2 has the distinction of being the first of the OnePlus phones to have a physical alert slider.
-This popular feature has been on every single OnePlus phone since.
+- The OnePlus 2 is the first of the OnePlus phones to have a physical alert slider.
+This popular feature has been on every single OnePlus flagship since.

 OnePlus X: The experiment

-In the Fall of 2015, rumors were ramping up that OnePlus was going to imminently release a third smartphone (with the OnePlus 2 being the first that year).
+In the Fall of 2015, rumors were ramping up that OnePlus was going to imminently release a third smartphone (with the OnePlus 2 being the first that year and second overall).
 OnePlus co-founder Carl Pei downplayed the rumor by saying there would only be one flagship phone from OnePlus in 2015.

-Enter the OnePlus X, which — true to Carl Pei’s word — is decidedly not a flagship device.
-Released at the end of October 2015, the X is unique amongst all other OnePlus phones as it is the only one so far to not be geared as a premium smartphone.
+Enter the OnePlus X, which — true to Carl Pei’s word — is decidedly not a flagship phone.
+Released at the end of October 2015, the X was the first product from the company not geared as a premium device.

 The OnePlus X had the Qualcomm Snapdragon 801, the same chipset in 2014’s OnePlus One.
 It had 3GB of RAM, 16GB of storage, and cut various corners in the hardware design to keep the price down.
 Essentially, the device was a reformatting of the One that the company could sell for even less cash — the OnePlus X started at $249, $50 less than the entry-level variant of the One.

-Considering that the OnePlus 2 had only just been released — and only cost $70 more — and the OnePlus One was still available in many areas of the world, the OnePlus X had a difficult time finding a large audience.
-Although OnePlus never divulged any sales numbers for the X, we can infer that the phone didn’t do that well based on the fact that the “X” line never continued.
+Considering that the OnePlus 2 had only just been released — and only cost $70 more — and the OnePlus One was still available in many areas of the world, the OnePlus X had difficulty finding a large audience.
+Although OnePlus never divulged any sales numbers for the X, we can infer that the phone didn’t do that well because the “X” line never continued.

-Still, history looks back very kindly on the OnePlus X. With the success of phones like the Google Pixel 3a and the anticipated iPhone SE 2, the OnePlus X was kind of ahead of its time.
-There are rumors that there could finally be a follow-up to the OnePlus X in 2020, with the rumored device possibly launched as the OnePlus Z. We’ll need to wait and see what the company has planned!
+Still, history looks back very kindly on the OnePlus X. With the runaway successes of phones like the Google Pixel 6a and the iPhone SE (2022), the OnePlus X was kind of ahead of its time.
+Eventually, with the launch of the OnePlus Nord and its related line, the idea behind the OnePlus X can now live on in at least some capacity.

 OnePlus X fast facts:

 - As with every one of the OnePlus phones thus far, you could only buy the OnePlus X with an invite code.
-However, within a few months after its launch, the company allowed full open sales of the device, which is another piece of evidence that the phone didn’t sell as well as the company had hoped.
+However, within a few months after its launch, the company allowed full open sales of the device.
+This is another piece of evidence suggesting the phone didn’t sell as well as the company had hoped.

-- The OnePlus X featured the alert slider, something the OnePlus One didn’t have.
-However, it also featured a micro-USB port, a downgrade compared to the USB-C port on the OnePlus 2.
+- The OnePlus X featured the famous hardware alert slider, something the OnePlus One didn’t have.
+It also featured a microSD card slot, something OnePlus rarely offers and has never offered in its flagships.

 OnePlus 3: The return of the flagship killer

-Although OnePlus had one bona fide hit smartphone under its belt with the OnePlus One, the OnePlus 2 and OnePlus X failed to replicate the same love.
-While the OnePlus 2 likely sold better than the One, it didn’t see the same positivity from the media and OnePlus’ ravenous fanbase, and the OnePlus X was more of a one-off experiment than anything else.
+Although OnePlus had one bonafide hit smartphone under its belt with the OnePlus One, the OnePlus 2 and OnePlus X failed to replicate the same love.
+While the OnePlus 2 likely sold better than the One, it didn’t see the same positivity from the media and OnePlus’ ravenous fanbase.
+Meanwhile, the OnePlus X was more of a one-off experiment than anything else.

-Enter the OnePlus 3, the company’s first total rethinking of what a OnePlus smartphone looks, feels, and functions like.
+Enter the OnePlus 3, the company’s first total rethinking of how a OnePlus smartphone looks, feels, and functions.
 Taking some design cues from the incredibly popular HTC One M7 and One M8 from a few years prior, the OnePlus 3 had a classy-looking metal chassis, some sexy rounded corners, huge bumps in internal specs, and, possibly best of all, no invite system nonsense to hinder buyers from getting it.

 If the OnePlus 2 was a stumbling block and the OnePlus X was a fun little side project, the OnePlus 3 was the true follow-up to the OnePlus One: the return of the flagship killer.

 OnePlus also used the OnePlus 3 to correct some of its earlier mistakes.
-It brought back NFC support and fixed up compatibility issues the OnePlus 2 saw with its USB-C port.
-It also enhanced the fingerprint scanner, which was a sore spot for users with the OnePlus 2.
+It brought back NFC support and fixed compatibility issues that the OnePlus 2 saw with its USB-C port.
+It also enhanced the fingerprint scanner, a sore spot for users with the OnePlus 2.